Several Dead After Shooter Opens Fire During Jacksonville ‘Madden’ Tournament

 A gunman opened fire at a “Madden” video-game tournament Jacksonville, Florida on Sunday afternoon, killing at least four people and wounding at least 11, according to local news sources.

+According to the Jacksonville Police Department, a shooter was dead at the scene, but it is not clear whether there is more than one suspect.
+A participant in the tournament told the Los Angeles Times that a shooter had “targeted a few people,” then killed himself.

 The shooting reportedly took place at a Chicago Pizza restaurant in an area called Jacksonville Landing.
-There was no information on the identity of the shooter, or whether they had been apprehended.
-Police roped off the area and cautioned media and pedestrians to stay away.
+Police roped off the area and cautioned media and pedestrians to stay away as they combed through the area, looking for people who had hidden at the sound of the gunshots.

 The moment of the shooting was apparently captured on a Twitch livestream of the tournament.
 As shots ring out, players abandon their game and a scream can be heard in the background.